adct-the-experimenter/ms-circuit-video-game/games/switched-tag/switched-tag-readme.md

 ## Controls

 Use joystick to move the character.

-Press button to hit pendelum and become "It".
+Press pendelum hit button to hit pendelum and become "It".

+Use switch to change between hitting pendelum at any point or hitting the pendelum at a constant low point.